-Insureds are required to retain complete and verifiable records for three years after the later of the:
+Insureds are required to retain complete verifiable records and direct marketing sales records for three years after the later of the:

 - (1) end of the insurance year; or - (2) date of final payment of the indemnity.

 The record retention period applies to the records for the insurance year and all years in the whole-farm history period for the insurance year.